ethanj360/cyclistic_bikes_case_study/README.md

 **Business Goal**
 Identify how casual riders and annual members use Cyclistic bikes differently and translate those behavioral differences into strategies that increase annual memberships.

-**Who This Is For**
+**Primary Stakeholder**
-Cyclistic’s marketing team, including Lily Moreno and stakeholders responsible for converting casual riders into annual members.
+Lily Moreno, Director of Marketing, along with Cyclistic’s marketing analytics team focused on converting casual riders into annual members.

 **What I Built**
 - A cleaned and consolidated bike trip dataset using Google Sheets